 I vaped Black Note Quartet in a couple of devices, but the Jac Vapour Series-S17 tank on top of the Neon Box Mod at 10 watts is my favourite MTL combo right now.
 I also tried the liquid in the Wellon Tech Ripple too, but I wasn’t as impressed by the flavour produced by that device…

 Taste-wise, Quartet by Black Note grew on me.
-It wasn’t a flavour that I liked immediately, unlike Prelude, but I did enjoy the taste the more I vaped it.
-It’s quite a unique tobacco flavour, although not entirely unpleasant, it has quite the aftertaste to it.
-The kind of aftertaste that I would describe as ‘kicky’ and it lingers.
+It wasn’t a flavour I liked immediately, unlike Prelude, but I did enjoy it the more I vaped it.
+It’s quite a unique tobacco flavour, although not entirely unpleasant, and it has quite the aftertaste to it.
+The kind of aftertaste that I would describe as ‘kicky’, and it lingers.

-Quartet definitely brings a peppery taste to the table, but I think it might just be a tad too peppery for me.
-It’s spicy-peppery.
-I got used to it after a few puffs, maybe about 5 or 10, but it’s not an eliquid I would say I liked or would buy again.
-It’s really not up my street at all.
+Quartet brings a peppery taste to the table.
+It might just be a tad too peppery for me.
+Spicy-peppery.
+I got used to it after a few puffs, maybe about 5 or 10, but it’s not an eliquid I’d say I liked or would buy again.
+It’s really not up my street.

-After a while, this flavour turns into more of a tobacco blend with a hint of pepper, but it’s still not a flavour I found easy to vape with.
-If I put it down and vaped with something else/a different flavour for a while, picking Quartet up again meant that I would go through the high pepper hit first, finding that midway tobacco point ten minutes later.
-It’s almost like I had to wait for the flavour to knock out my tastebuds a bit first before I could enjoy it.
+After a while, this flavour turns into more of a tobacco blend with a hint of pepper, but it’s still not a flavour I found easy to vape.
+If I put it down and vaped something else, picking Quartet up again meant that I would go through the high pepper hit first, finding that midway tobacco point ten minutes later.
+It’s like I had to wait for the flavour to knock out my tastebuds a bit first before I could enjoy it.